X900F 120Hz Smart LED TV

 Following in the footsteps of last year’s 900E, the XBR65X900F provided excellent picture quality with all image sources I viewed including 4K, HDR and 1080p content.

 As expected, HDR content provided the best image quality from the 900F.
 Images were visually brilliant, delivering exceptional peak highlights with plenty of detail and clarity.
-Colors were very vivid containing a solid and natural richness that were not present in these levels with non-HDR content.
+Colors were very vivid containing a solid and natural richness that was not present in these levels with non-HDR content.

 Just as with the 900E, all 4K content I viewed on the 900F delivered outstanding picture quality.
-Picture attributes such as image depth and transparency, detail and clarity were all presented with excellent quality, all of which attributed to a very three dimensional image presentation that made for a very satisfying viewing experience.
+Picture attributes such as image depth and transparency, detail, and clarity were all presented with excellent quality, all of which attributed to a very three-dimensional image presentation that made for a very satisfying viewing experience.

-Overall, the XBR65X900F did a very good job with color presentation.
+Overall, the XBR65X900F did a very good job with the color presentation.
 Colors were nicely rendered with accurate tones and shading, in addition to being quite vibrant while maintaining a very natural appearance; Sony’s TRILUMINOS Display technology definitely played a part in the 900F’s great color rendering.
-Furthermore, this TV has wide color gamut capability for greater color volume, which is very important for HDR content.
+Furthermore, this TV has a wide color gamut capability for greater color volume, which is very important for HDR content.

 The native contrast ratio on the 900F is excellent thanks in part to its full-array LED backlighting with local dimming.
 This technology allowed this display to deliver outstanding black levels which were readily apparent in content with dark and significantly black images.
 I was impressed.
 In addition, shadow detail was also very good when viewing physical objects in scenes with low light levels.